Does this test have other names?

 Bilirubin travels through your body in two ways.
 Bilirubin that is attached to a protein is called indirect or unconjugated bilirubin.

 Bilirubin that moves freely in the blood is called direct or conjugated bilirubin.
 Together they make up your total bilirubin.

 Bilirubin is measured in milligrams per deciliter (mg/dL).
-Normal values for adults are:
+An example of normal values for adults is:

 Common causes of elevated indirect bilirubin include:

 Hemolytic anemia, or destruction of too many red blood cells

 Bleeding into the skin caused by injury